opencog/generate/Design-Notes.md

 Breadth-first aggregation is done in "parallel", with all open connectors being extended just one step, per time-step.
-Visually, this can be imagined as a wave or a boundary that is expanding at constant velocity: one attachement per connector per time step.
+Visually, this can be imagined as a wave or a boundary that is expanding at constant velocity: one attachment per connector per time step.
 Its like a wave propagating outwards; all points on boundaries are explored simultaneously.